Intermittency and Dissipation Regularity in Turbulence: Discussion

-An interesting feature of the regularity $D\in B^{\frac{2\sigma}{1-\sigma}-1}_{\frac{p}{3},\infty}$ is that it does not seem to be possible to achieve by showing that an approximation of $D$ stays bounded in that space.
-For instance, although a natural candidate would be the viscous dissipation $\mathcal E^\nu=D^\nu +\nu |\nabla u^\nu|^2$, it does not seem plausible to improve the uniform bound of \cref{C:unif_visc_bound}.
+An interesting feature of the regularity $D\in B^{\frac{2\sigma}{1-\sigma}-1}_{\frac{p}{3},\infty}$ is that it does not seem to be easily achievable by showing that an approximation of $D$ stays bounded in that space.
+For instance, although a natural candidate would be the viscous dissipation $\mathcal E^\nu=D^\nu +\nu |\nabla u^\nu|^2$, it is not clear to the authors how to improve the uniform bound of Corollary \ref{C:unif_visc_bound}.
 The same seems to happen with both the Duchon--Robert approximation \cite{DR00} and the Constantin--E--Titi one \cite{CET94}, somehow suggesting that all the available approximations do not capture essential cancellations which however appear in the limiting object.
-In particular, fine dissipative mechanism arising in the limit $\nu\rightarrow 0$ might stand apart from their measurements at very high, but finite, Reynolds numbers.
+If the bound in Corollary \ref{C:unif_visc_bound} cannot be improved to the optimal one, there might be fine dissipative mechanisms arising in the limit $\nu\rightarrow 0$ that stand apart from their measurements at very high, but finite, Reynolds numbers.

 On a different side than constructing solutions, there are some other recent works addressing the issue of intermittency.
 For instance, an extensive ``volumetric approach" has been developed in \cites{CS1,CS23} to extract information from the most energetically active parts of the flow at a given scale.
 This allows to analytically define a notion of dimension and, among other things, to validate the Frisch--Parisi multifractal formalism \cite{FP85}.
 See also \cites{BS23I,BS23II,J00}.
 More related to the spirit of this paper are \cites{DRIS24,DDI24}.
 In particular, in \cite{DRIS24} intermittency for Besov solutions is deduced assuming lower dimensionality of the dissipation in the Minkowski sense, while in \cite{DDI24} by means of the Hausdorff dimension but only for integrable weak solutions, thus failing in making any non-trivial use of fractional regularity.
-The current paper closes the gap and finally reconciles the two approaches.
+The current paper closes the gap and reconciles the two approaches.